frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/accounting-reports.md

 ### 6.2 Sales or Purchase Invoice Trends
 Go to: **Accounts > Analytics > Sales Invoice Trends *or* Purchase Invoice Trends**.

-Another very useful report is invoice trends, From this report you can easily get the trending items on monthly, quaterly, half yearly or yearly basis.
-You will get the idea of sales and purchase both in quantity and amount.
+Another very useful report is invoice trends.
+From this report you can easily get the trending items on a monthly, quarterly, half-yearly or yearly basis.
+You can analyse sales and purchases both in quantity and value.

 <img alt="Sales Invoice Trends" class="screenshot" src="{{docs_base_url}}/assets/img/accounts/reports/sales-invoice-trends.png">